leorychly/Robust-Robotic-Manipulation/README.md

 * [PyBullet Gymperium](https://github.com/benelot/pybullet-gym), an open-source implementation of the OpenAI Gym MuJoCo

 Installation:
-* Create a virtual python environment and install  all requirements with: `bash install.sh`.
+* Create a virtual python environment and install  all requirements with `bash install.sh`.
 This will also clone and install PyBullet in ./environments/pybulletgym.
-(The requirements can also be installed separately with `pip3 install -r requirements.txt`)
+(The requirements can alternatively be installed separately with `pip3 install -r requirements.txt`)

 Experiments for a particular environment can be run using the following command and a config file (`./experiments/configs/exp01.json`) where the experiment paramters are defined.